 We began this project with a focus on the creative processes of audio engineers and producers originally launched in November 2013 as Play With Your Music.
-Since the launch, we've begun to expand the content offered under the PWYM umbrella to include music theory, experience design, Ableton for educators, mobile music apps, and Scratch music.
+Since the launch, we've begun to expand the content offered under the PWYM umbrella to include tools for creative music making, learning and play.
 All content is developed by students, faculty and staff in the NYU Steinhardt Department of Music and Performing Arts Professions with the help of the NYU Music Experience Design Lab.
-More offerings are currently in development and will be launched soon!
+More offerings and resources are currently in development and will be launched soon!

-Rather than hosting everything in one central platform, we utilize off-the-shelf, open-source software like Unhangout, Mechanical MOOC, and Discourse to create the most open and collaborative community possible.
+Rather than hosting everything in one central platform, we utilize off-the-shelf, open-source software like Discourse to create the most open and collaborative community possible.
 We hope to model a learning environment that is easy for anybody to replicate.

 PWYM has always been a big experiment, and the same is true now.
 We plan to continue to tinker with the community format and explore new tools for sharing ideas and supporting discussions.
 We hope you will continue to tinker with us and jump in as collaborators.
 Things might break, but we are committed to fixing them, and we invite you to break and fix things with us!

-Play With Your Music is designed and led by Alex Ruthmann, Vanessa Gennarelli, Ethan Hein, and Alex Case.
+Play With Your Music was originally designed, launched and led by Alex Ruthmann, Vanessa Gennarelli, Ethan Hein, and Alex Case.
 Alex Ruthmann is Associate Professor of Music Education and Music Technology at NYU Steinhardt where he leads the Music Experience Design Lab, which researches and designs new technologies and experiences for music making, learning and engagement.
-Vanessa is Learning Lead at P2PU and designer of experiences large and small, Ethan is a research associate in the NYU MusEDLab and writes about music, technology, and learning on his blog, and Alex Case is Associate Professor of Sound Recording Technology at the University of Massachusetts Lowell and resident Audio FXpert at Recordingology.com.
+Vanessa was Learning Lead at P2PU and designer of experiences large and small, Ethan is currently a PhD student in the NYU MusEDLab and writes about music, technology, and learning on his blog, and Alex Case is Associate Professor of Sound Recording Technology at the University of Massachusetts Lowell and resident Audio FXpert at Recordingology.com.